1iveowl/HttpMachine.PCL/README.md

 - Support for parsing responses and request in one combined parser.

 ## Updates Added to HttpMachine.PCL
-Changes to this version
+Changes new to this version
-- Updated the Nuget to the most recent code base provided by the original project.
+- Transfer-Encoding Chunked now supported.
+- Created for the future with .NET Standard
-- The HttpMachine.PCL a PCL that can be used on Windows 8+, .NET 4.5+, Xamarin.Android, Xamarin.iOS and ASP.NET Core 1.0+
+- The HttpMachine.PCL a PCL that can be used on .NET 4.5+, Xamarin.Android, Xamarin.iOS and ASP.NET Core 1.0+
 - The Http Method now accepts these additional four characters: "$ - , .".
 - From Nuget ver 1.1.1 the parser has been combined into one Request/Reponse parser.
 Filter on `MessageType` to see what type was passed.
-- Can now manage Zero Lenght Headers - for example EXT: as used in UPnP
+- Can now manage Zero Lenght Headers - for example EXT: as used in UPnP.

-## How to use
+## How To Use The Library
+The libary is
 ### Implement a parser handler:
 ```cs
 internal class ParserHandler : IHttpParserCombinedDelegate